Dezodev/DezoTools/README.md

 # Dezo Tools

-Dezo Tools is a plugin all in one to improve your wordpress.
+🌐 : DezoTools is an all-in-one plugin to improve WordPress

+🇫🇷 : DezoTools est un plugin tout-en-un pour améliorer WordPress.

 ## Description

-Dezo Tools is a powerful but easy to use plugin on wordpress.
-This plugin is a set of several tools to improve your wordpress, secure it and optimize it.
-With this plugin, you will not any more need to install on your site several plugins.
-It also allows the acceleration of your site.
+Dezo Tools is a powerful but easy-to-use plugin for wordpress.
+This plugin is a set of tools to improve your wordpress, secure and optimize it.
+With this plugin, you will no longer need to install several plugins on your site.
+It also speeds up your site.

-## Features:
+## Features

 * Insert tracking code of Google Analytics
 * Insert code in header and footer
 * Improve site performance
 * HTML Minification
-* Image lightbox
+* Display images with a lightbox

 ## Installation